YUPlayGod/factory-image-flash-tools/README.md

 # factory-image-flash-tool
-Package with tools to flash 64-bit LOLLIPOP factory images on YUREKA
+Package with tools to flash 32-bit STOCK ANDROID LOLLIPOP factory images on YUNIQUE

-DO NOT FLASH THE KITKAT (32-bit) IMAGES IF YOU HAVE UPGRADED TO LOLLIPOP (64-bit)!!!!!

 ## How to
 ### Steps to flash factory image
- 1. Download the LOLLIPOP factory image fastboot package for YU YUREKA from [Here](https://cyngn.com/support/)
+ 1. Download the Stock Android LOLLIPOP factory image fastboot package for YU YUNIQUE from <here>

  2. Extract the contents of the fastboot package into a folder.

- 3. Download this flashing tools package from [here](https://github.com/YUPlayGod/factory-image-flash-tools/archive/yureka-lollipop-windows-flashtools.zip)
+ 3. Download this flashing tools package from [here](https://github.com/YUPlayGod/factory-image-flash-tools/archive/yunique-stock-android-lollipop-windows-flashtools.zip)

  4. Extract the contents of the flashing tools zip into the same folder
     To make sure, check that system.img, boot.img etc files are in the same folder as flash-all.bat, fastboot.exe etc

  5. Connect your phone in fastboot mode, steps for which are : -
   a.
 Power off your phone

   b.
-Press and hold the Volume Up key
+Press volume UP and then press power button keeping Volume UP pressed, You will get a vibration and device will boot into recovery

   c.
-With the Volume Up key, connect the phone to your PC/Laptop with USB cable
+Use volume UP and Volume down button to move up and down in the Menu and use Power button to select nay option.

   d.
-You can let go off the Volume Up key when Fastboot Mode is displayed on the screen
+Now select Reboot to Bootloader.
+Now you will enter Fastboot mode.

  6. Run flash-all.bat by double clicking on it.